Want to get the ultimate Japan travel guide, quick tips & tricks, language course and more?

 Check out the Flip Japan Games here!

 What do convenience stores offer other than delicious, high-quality food and drinks?
-It is a great place to hang out and kill time, pay bills, use of their free Wi-Fi, 24/7 ATM, print documents, deliver and pick up packages, use their free and surprisingly clean toilet, in case of emergencies they use it as an evacuation shelter, and you can even buy clothes here!
+It is a great place to hang out and kill time, pay bills, use free Wi-Fi, access a 24/7 ATM, print documents, deliver and pick up packages, and use a free and surprisingly clean toilet.
+In case of emergencies, they even use it as an evacuation shelter.
+Heck, you can also buy clothes here!

 The Ultimate Guide to convenience stores in Japan 7 eleven